Brain surgeon charged with child sex abuse gives up license

 - In Lacey, a Washington mom grapples with baby’s Zika-caused birth defects VIEW

 He was arrested in May shortly after he began working at an Arkansas hospital.
+The hospital fired him, and Arkansas regulators suspended his license in that state.

 Kohut faces 165 years in prison if convicted.